BMCDad/orbiter-blender/README.md

 ## Getting Started
-1. Copy the io_orbiter_tools folder into the *scripts/addons* folder of your Blender installation.
+1. Click on the 'Clone or Download' in Github and select Download ZIP.
 2. In Blender open *User Preferences* and go to the *Add Ons* tab.
-3. Find *Orbiter Mesh Tools* and check the box to enable the add on.
+3. Select 'Install' at the top of the Preferences window and find the orbiter-blender-master.zip file and click the 'Install Add-on' button.
-4. Read through the Simple Walkthrough.pdf located in the Resources folder for an exmaple of how to create and test a simple add-on for Orbiter.
+4. Click the check box next to the add on name 'Import-Export: Orbiter Mesh Tools' to enable the add-on.

 ## General Usage
 This add-on will create an Orbiter mesh file for each scene in the blend file that has the _orbiter mesh file_ option set in the Scene properties panel.
 See Scene Panel below.
 A single C++ file, if enabled, will be created for all scenes.